 Some notaries may voluntarily offer Colorado Springs pro bono notary public services for customers experiencing financial hardship, disaster, impairment, disability or for humanitarian or charitable reasons.
 The maximum notary fee is set by state law, but the notary fee may be reduced or waived.

 Waiving the normal notary fee to provide free notary public services is known as pro bono publico, or simply pro bono, which in Latin means for the good of the public.

 For pro bono services, skills of trained professionals are used to provide services to those who are unable to afford them.
 Some notaries also volunteer their time, energy, skills and knowledge doing other community service, volunteer work, or mentoring new notaries.

 If a notary is willing to waive the notary fee or travel fee for you, and provide Colorado Springs pro bono notary public services, consider requesting some extra business cards from the notary to give to your friends and associates who may need notary services.

 Word of mouth advertising helps a small business owner.

-A Colorado Springs mobile notary public may have special offers, sales, coupons or discounts for free notary service or a customer discount or customer reward program for frequent customers.
+As a Colorado Springs mobile notary public, we have special offers, sales, coupons or discounts for free notary service for new customers, and reward discounts for frequent customers.

 >>> Offer expires 12/31/2019 <<<